ozanj/soc_of_ed_presentation/index.md

 # Diamonds or Diamonds in the Rough
-## Using Data Science to Study Off-Campus Recruiting by Public Research Universities
+## Off-Campus Recruiting by Public Research Universities

 Karina Salazar
 <p class='affiliation'>University of Arizona</p>